seasketch/geoprocessing/website/docs/tutorials/sampleproject.md

 };
 ```

-The file finishes with instantiating a new `GeoprocessingHandler`, which wraps simpleFunction in such a way that it can be published as an AWS Lambda, to be invoked by a report client.
+Below that, a new `GeoprocessingHandler` is instantiated, with the function passed into it.
+Behind the scenes, this is wrapping simpleFunction in an AWS Lambda handler function, such that it can be deployed to AWS and invoked by a browser report client.

 ```typescript
 export default new GeoprocessingHandler(simpleFunction, {